B-rice1675/Helldivers2_Loadout_Generator/README.md

 # Usage

-You just put in the faction you're going to be fighting and it will give you the top 10 most picked, strategems, weapons, and armours according to helldive.live
+You just put in the faction you're going to be fighting and it will give you the top 4 most picked, strategems (from each category), weapons (from each category), and armors according to helldive.live while showing their pick rates

 # Issues